msabramo/sshrc/README.md

     $ foo
     I work with tmux, too

 The -S option will start a separate tmux server.
 You can still safely access the vanilla tmux server with `tmux`.
-Tmux servers can persist for longer than your ssh session, so the above `tmuxrc` function copies your configs to the more permenant /tmp/russelltmuxserver, which won't be deleted when you close your ssh session.
-Starting tmux with the SHELL environment variable set to bashsshrc will take care of loading your configs with each new terminal.
-Setting SHELL back to /bin/bash when you're done is important to prevent quirks due to tmux sessions having a non-default SHELL variable.
+Tmux servers can persist for longer than your ssh session, so the above `tmuxrc` function copies your configs to the more permenant `/tmp/russelltmuxserver`, which won't be deleted when you close your ssh session.
+Starting tmux with the `SHELL` environment variable set to `bashsshrc` will take care of loading your configs with each new terminal.
+Setting `SHELL` back to `/bin/bash` when you're done is important to prevent quirks due to tmux sessions having a non-default `SHELL` variable.

 ### Specializing .sshrc to individual servers

 You may have different configurations for different servers.
-I recommend the following structure for your ~/.sshrc control flow:
+I recommend the following structure for your `~/.sshrc` control flow:

     if [ $(hostname | grep server1 | wc -l) == 1 ]; then
         echo 'server1'